- Interior Design >

 Meanwhile, you can start building the divider’s frame from your lumber.
-Start by making your cuts on the 1×2s: You’ll need two 73-inch pieces, seven 32-inch pieces, and 12 10-inch pieces for panel (of which you’ll make three total).
+Start by making your cuts on the 1×2s: You’ll need two 73-inch pieces, seven 32-inch pieces, and 12 10-inch pieces for each panel (of which you’ll make three total).

 For the first panel, lay two 73-inch posts vertically and perpendicular to each other on a flat surface—these will become the vertical posts.
 To connect them, you will place the seven 32-inch cuts horizontally.
 Begin at the top so that the first 32-inch piece is aligned with the ends of the two posts, then leave a 10-inch gap between each of the next pieces of lumber.

 Note: With all of these pieces, make sure that the narrow, half-inch edges lay are the ones resting on the floor.
-Then you can proceed to assembling the panel, one vertical post at a time.
+Then you can proceed to assemble the panel, one vertical post at a time.

 Remove the 32-inch horizontal pieces one at a time, apply wood glue to both ends, and then replace it between the posts.